bootstrap-vue/bootstrap-vue/src/components/form-tags/README.md

 # Form tags

-> Lightweight customizable tagged input form control, with options for custom interface
+> Lightweight custom tagged input form control, with options for customized interface
-> rendering
+> rendering.

 Tags are arrays of short strings, used in various ways such as assinging categories.

 The tagged input was aded in BootstrapVue release v2.x.0

 ## Basic usage

+Tags will have any leading and tailing whitespace removed, and duplicate tags are not permitted.

 **Default render:**